Back in 1996…

 1. SEGA Saturn Console

-This the NetBand Tunnel is currently designed for use with REAL HARDWARE and assumes you have a working SEGA Saturn (emulators / MiSTer FPGA core are not supported at present).
+The whole NetBand Tunnel is currently designed for use with REAL HARDWARE and this guide assumes you have a working SEGA Saturn (emulators / MiSTer FPGA core are not supported at present).

-This method requires patched game images in order to work (so original retail game discs are NOT supported).
-You’ll need a way to boot backups on your SEGA Saturn.
-(NOTE: Since your Saturn’s cart slot will be occupied with the Modem Cart, Action Replay / Pseudo Saturn carts are out… Sorry.)
+You’ll need a way to boot the patched games on your SEGA Saturn.
+(NOTE: Since your Saturn’s cart slot will be occupied with the Modem Cartridge, it’s not possible to use Pseudo Saturn or Saroo carts)

 3. Saturn Modem Cart